 “An MBA gives the chance for IT professionals to gain an understanding all aspects of the business and of how they work together, as well as the effect of external factors facing organisations.
 This can help with making strategic decisions.
 MBAs with strong professional development programs also offer opportunities to develop leadership capabilities including self-awareness and personal presence which can help new leaders to be more effective in organisations.
 The Durham MBA also includes a technology pathway where students enhance their knowledge of business analytics techniques and gain a critical insight into technological innovation.”

 This article was originally written by Ta'Rikah Jones, a contributor to US News & World Report.
-The article was updated on June 12th 2018.
+This article was first published in October 2013 and updated in January 2020.